10 Non-technical Jobs in Tech and How to Get Them

 As technical jobs are available in every industry, including finance, manufacturing, public administration, health care, education, and more, those seeking a non-technical role in the tech industry also have many options.
 The non-technical roles available vary widely, from finding talented individuals to add to the team to leveraging marketing strategies to advertise the company’s brand.

-Let’s examine some non-technical positions and their average annual base salary according to March 2024 data to help illuminate the possibilities.
+Let’s examine some non-technical positions and their median total salary, according to Glassdoor’s March 2026 data, to help illuminate the possibilities.
+Median total salary includes base salary and additional pay that may represent profit-sharing, commissions, bonuses, or other compensation.

 Requirements: Bachelor’s degree in business administration, finance, or accounting.
 Taking a course in computer programming and business techniques may be helpful.